-The main cause of death at sea is a natural one that is brought about by a health condition.
+The main cause of death at sea is a natural one brought about by a health condition.
 It has even been found out that a majority of those who died from natural causes died from having a heart attack.

 There are a few who die on a cruise ship by falling off one of the rails.
 Those who do so are often tipsy from all the heavy drinking that they did on the cruise.
-After all, you are encouraged to have fun while you are on one and drinking alcohol is one of the ways that you can do so.
+After all, you are encouraged to have fun while you are on one, and drinking alcohol is one of the ways that you can do so.

 While there are few cases of it reported, murder is one of the causes of death of a passenger on board a cruise ship.
 When a crime happens at sea solving it is actually trickier because there are many factors involved such as the nationality of the dead person and the part of the world where it happened.

-What Happens to the Body of the Passenger Upon Death
+What Happens to the Body of the Passenger Upon Death?

 A cruise ship’s morgue can typically hold about three to five dead people at a time.
 The body can only stay there for a few days due to health and safety reasons.
 And every port city requires that dead passengers onboard be declared.

-When the cruise ship docks in the next port, the body is offloaded there and it stays in a morgue in that town.
-This is what cruise liners do especially for those that go on for months.
+When the cruise ship docks in the next port, the body is offloaded there, and it stays in a morgue in that town.
+This is what cruise liners do, especially for those that go on for months.
 They cannot keep the body for long under the ship as passengers will get uneasy if they find out that they are traveling with a dead person there.

 How the Cruise Ship Helps the Bereaved Family

 However, their training does not include grief counseling.
 They are there mainly to provide support to the family.
-Some of the tasks involved would be contacting a funeral home in the port city where the cruise ship will dock next and preparing things that are needed for the body’s repatriation.
+Some of the tasks involved would be contacting a funeral home in the port city where the cruise ship will dock next and preparing things needed for the body’s repatriation.

 Bringing the Body Back Home

-There is an alternative if the family of the dead person does not have the funds to make the repatriation happen and that is to have their dead buried in the port city where they docked.
+There is an alternative if the dead person’s family does not have the funds to make the repatriation happen, and that is to have their dead buried in the port city where they docked.
 This will be much cheaper compared to bringing their dead loved one back home.

-If they really want to take their dead loved one home but they do not have the money, then what they can opt for instead is the cremation of the body in the port city.
+If they really want to take their dead loved one home but do not have enough money, then what they can opt for instead is the cremation of the body in the port city.
 After that, the remains can be placed in an urn that they can bring back home.
 They can even choose to finish the cruise along with the urn that holds the ashes of their loved one.
 This is like a symbolic way of letting your deceased love one finish the cruise with you.

-The fee for boarding a dead person on a plane so that it can be brought home is astronomical.
-In order to prevent a family from suffering such a financial setback brought on by your untimely death, it is always a highly recommended thing that the passengers get a comprehensive travel insurance plan before getting on the cruise.
+The fee for boarding a dead person on a plane to be brought home is astronomical.
+In order to prevent families from suffering such a financial setback brought on by an untimely death, it is always highly recommended for passengers to get a comprehensive travel insurance plan before getting on the cruise.